 Degrees and Programs

-need to function effectively in teaching, business, law, the
+people need to function effectively in teaching, business, law, the communication

-contexts.
-You have an opportunity to explore the full range of
+and other communicative contexts.
+You have an opportunity to explore the full range

 Our major and minor are well grounded in communication theory, problem-solving and decision-making methods, group and organizational leadership, and intercultural interaction.
 We study issues such as how we perceive events, express ourselves verbally and nonverbally, and how communication influences human behavior and social change.